 Then who owns The BC Soccer Web?

 The BC Soccer Web was the brainchild of soccer enthusiast Martin Rose.
 Martin started the site in 1996 and continued as sole owner and editor until November 2005 when ownership and operation was assumed by Richard Howes.
 Martin also served as a Director, Secretary and League Scheduler for the Vancouver Metro Soccer League and as a Director of the British Columbia Soccer Association.
-Martin now lives with his wife in London, England.

 Richard Howes came on board as a volunteer at the beginning when, as a frequent visitor to the site he could see that Martin needed some technical and graphic design help although Martin quickly developed the skills necessary.
 Richard also took on the project of creating the original Vancouver 86ers fan page hosted by The BC Soccer Web.
 This eventually evolved into the first official Vancouver 86ers (now Whitecaps FC) web site which Richard continued to maintain on a volunteer basis at the request of the club for a number of years.
 Richard also designed, built and maintained the original BC Soccer Web hosted sites for the Vancouver Metro Soccer League (VMSL), Metro Women's Soccer League (MWSL), Vancouver Island Soccer League (VISL), Mid Island Soccer league (MISL), Fraser Valley Soccer League (FVSL) and Pacific Coast Soccer League (PCSL).
-Whilst all of these organisations eventually assumed responsibility for their own websites, Richard continues as webmaster for the PCSL.
+Whilst all of these organisations eventually assumed responsibility for their own websites, Richard continues webmaster for the PCSL until 2014.